turbot/steampipe-plugin-snowflake/docs/index.md

   # If not specified, the default role for the user will be used
   # role = "ACCOUNTADMIN"

-  # Specifies the sSnowflake warehouse to use for executing snowflake queries (Required for schemata, session and login_history tables)
+  # Specifies the Snowflake warehouse to use for executing snowflake queries
   # If not specified, the default warehouse for the user will be used
   # warehouse = "COMPUTE_WH"